zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * [Method: Get zone NS names][Get-Zone-NS-Names]
 * [Method: Get zone NS names and IP addresses][Get-Zone-NS-Names-and-IPs]
 * [Method: Get zone NS IP addresses][Get-Zone-NS-IPs]
-* [Method: Get delegation (internal)][Get-Delegation]
+* [Method: Get delegation (Internal)][Get-Delegation]
-* [Method: Get in-bailiwick address records in zone (internal)][Get-IB-Addr-in-Zone]
+* [Method: Get in-bailiwick address records in zone (Internal)][Get-IB-Addr-in-Zone]
-* [Method: Get out-of-bailiwick ip addresses (internal)][Get-OOB-IPs]
+* [Method: Get out-of-bailiwick ip addresses (Internal)][Get-OOB-IPs]
-* [Method: Get data for undelegated test (internal)][Get-Undel-Data]
+* [Method: Get data for undelegated test (Internal)][Get-Undel-Data]
 * [Method inter-dependencies](#method-inter-dependencies)
 * [Terminology](#terminology)

 ## Objective

-The methods are used in, and referred from, the Test Case specifications as shortcuts for steps shared between Test Cases.
-A Test Case that makes use of any of the methods defined in this document must refer directly to the specific method or methods.
+The Methods are used in, and referred from, the Test Case specifications as shortcuts for steps shared between Test Cases.
+A Test Case that makes use of any of the Methods defined in this document must refer directly to the specific Method or Methods.

 [To top]

 ## Scope

-This document holds version 2 of the set of methods.
+This document holds version 2 of the set of Methods.
 Version 1 is defined in [Methods].
-Methods from version 1 will be replaced by methods from version 2 in all Test Case specifications.
+Methods from version 1 will be replaced by Methods from version 2 in all Test Case specifications.

 Before the transition all Test Cases specifications use version 1 ([Methods]).
-During the transition it will be stated in each specification if the Test Case uses methods from version 1 ([Methods]) or methods from version 2 (this document).
+During the transition it will be stated in each specification if the Test Case uses Methods from version 1 ([Methods]) or Methods from version 2 (this document).
 When the transition is completed, the version 1 document will be removed.